cjdbarlow/Part-One/electrical_safety.md

 |15|Skeletal muscle tetany|
 |50|Skeletal muscle paralysis & respiratory arrest|

-###Effect of Current Frequency
-Excitable cells are most sensitive to AC current at 50Hz, which is the frequency of mains supply.
-AC current is more likely to induce VF than DC current.

-INSERT GRAPH

 ##Principles of Electical Safety
 Power points contain three wires:
 * Active